canpesc/common-digital-layout/README.md

 ## TODO

-- [ ] Ensure all core elements are represented in vanilla transforms
+- [x] Ensure all core elements are represented in vanilla transforms
-- [ ] Restructure to minimize use of HTML tables
+- [x] Restructure to minimize use of HTML tables
-- [ ] Add IDs to each main div/element to support greater styling options
+- [x] Add IDs to each main div/element to support greater styling options
-- [ ] Use external template file for styles
+- [x] Use external template file for styles
+- [ ] Restructure High School transcript similar to College Transcript
 - [ ] Provide different stylesheet examples
 - [ ] Localization files (i.e. move labels out of core transforms)
 - [ ] Add support for transcript batches (multiple transcripts per file)